Laragear/webpass/README.md

 - `data`, the data received from the attestation
 - `error`, if the attestation was unsuccessful by an error

-The first request to the server is usually the most important.
-If your server instructed to create [discoverable credentials](https://www.w3.org/TR/webauthn-2/#enum-residentKeyRequirement) (Resident Keys) in the device, you won't need anything more than the path to receive the assertion options as the device will automatically find the correct one.
+The first request to the server is the most important.
+If your server instructed the authenticator to create [discoverable credentials](https://www.w3.org/TR/webauthn-2/#enum-residentKeyRequirement) (called "Resident Keys") in the device, you won't need anything more than the path to receive the assertion options as the device will automatically find the correct one.

-Otherwise, you may need to point out the user identifier, like its email, so the Authenticator can pick up the Non-Resident Keys.
-For that, you may [configure the ceremony](#ceremony-configuration) with a body:
+Otherwise, you may need to point out the user identifier, like its email, so the Authenticator can pick up the correct Non-Resident Keys.
+For that, you may [configure the ceremony](#ceremony-configuration) with a body your server can pick up.

 ```js
 import Webpass from "@laragear/webpass"